wslutilities/wslu/README.md

 This is a WSL Screenshoot Information Tool to print information in an elegant way.

 **wslvar**
-This is a WSL Windows path Converter that can convert Windows path to other styles of path.
+This is a WSL tool to help you get Windows system environment variables.

 **wslview**
 This is a fake WSL browser that can help you open link in default Windows browser.